 What can be recycled?

 A great many materials could be recycled but what can be recycled in practice is dependent on economics.
 Aluminium is worth recycling because it can easily be turned into new aluminium products, and because aluminium is quite expensive.
 Steel is much cheaper to produce so there is less incentive to recycle it, although it can easily be recycled.
 This is why there are schemes which give cash for aluminium cans but not for steel ones.
 The economics of recycling improves if there is a market for goods made with recycled raw materials.
 So buying recycled promotes recycling.
-See the Recycled Products Guide for the UK directory of products made of or containing recycled materials.

 Other materials are much harder to recycle because the products containing them contain a mixture of materials.
 A computer may contain several sorts of plastic, various metals, including some which may be toxic such as cadmium, glass and ceramics.
 Even a soft drinks bottle may contain several sorts of plastic, while a milk carton cannot be recycled as paper because it is lined with plastic or foil.